Our Favorite Kid-Friendly Restaurants in Asheville

 Most of the spots on our kid-friendly restaurant list are counter service because they are just inherently easier with kids than table service.
 We like that it cuts out any additional waiting time to order, pay at the end, etc.

-Map of our favorite kid-friendly restaurants in Asheville
+Map of kid-friendly restaurants in Asheville

 Starting this list off with an absolute favorite of both ours and our two kids!
-The S&W Market is Asheville’s only food hall and it has a ton of great options (chicken nuggets, hot dogs and ice cream come to mind!)
+The S&W Market is Asheville’s only food hall and has a ton of great kid-friendly options (chicken nuggets, hot dogs and ice cream come to mind!)

+We especially like to recommend S&W for large groups who have a variety of palates to satisfy.
 Apart from several food vendors, you’ll also find a Highland Brewing taproom at S&W. There are actually two spots– a taproom with 18 taps upstairs and a smaller bar on the main floor next to the food vendors.

-Let your young chef make their own pizza in West Asheville!
+Let your young chef make their own pizza in West Asheville

 If you have a budding chef in your family, make time for lunch or dinner at Pizza Mind in West Asheville.
 Their kids menu includes a ‘make your own pizza‘ option.
 Our boys love this so much that we listed it on our list of fun things to do with kids in Asheville.